Optimal decay rate for the 2-D compressible Oldroyd-B and Hall-MHD model: Optimal time decay rate for the compressible Hall-MHD equations

 According to \eqref{Mineq16} and \eqref{Mineq19}, we obtain $\bar{E}_0(t)\leq C(1+t)^{-1}$.
 By \eqref{Mineq10}, we can deduce that $\bar{E}_1\leq C(1+t)^{-2}$.
 We thus complete the proof of Theorem \ref{th4}. $\Box$

-\textbf{Acknowledgments} This work was partially supported by the National Natural Science Foundation of China (No.12171493 and No.11671407), the Macao Science and Technology Development Fund (No. 0091/2018/A3), and Guangdong Province of China Special Support Program (No. 8-2015), and the key project of the Natural Science Foundation of Guangdong province (No. 2016A030311004).
+\textbf{Acknowledgments} This work was partially supported by the National Natural Science Foundation of China (No.12171493 and No.11671407), the Macao Science and Technology Development Fund (No. 0091/2018/A3), Guangdong Province of China Special Support Program (No. 8-2015), the key project of the Natural Science Foundation of Guangdong province (No. 2016A030311004), and National Key R$\&$D Program of China (No. 2021YFA1002100).

+\textbf{Data Availability.} The data that support the findings of this study are available on citation.
+The data that support the findings of this study are also available from the corresponding author upon reasonable request.

 \phantomsection